DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-01-28-mapping-our-stakeholders.md

 ### Keep informed

+These stakeholders will feel the impact of the service but don’t have much influence over it.
+It’s important we keep them up to date and listen to their feedback.

 - item 1
 - item 2
 - item 3

 ### Monitor

+These groups are less directly impacted and have less influence.
+We don’t need to engage them regularly, but we should be aware of them and monitor any changes in interest or influence.

 - item 1
 - item 2